Berkanktk/CyberSecurity/README.md

 ### Jar files
 A jar file is a Java archive file that can contain multiple files and folders.
 Jar files are mainly used for archiving, compression and decompression.
 Jar files are similar to zip files, but jar files can have additional attributes that are required for a Java application to run.

 To decompile a jar file, [procyon](https://manpages.ubuntu.com/manpages/jammy/man1/procyon.1.html) can be used.
+For online [DogBolt](https://www.dogbolt.com/) is a good option.

 ```bash
 berkankutuk@kali:~$ sudo apt-get install -y procyon-decompiler